hmcts/design-system/app/views/components/header/README.md

 ## How it works

 The name of the service or system appears in the top left.

-You can add global links to the top right which is useful for “Account” and “Sign out”.
+You can also add global links in the top right.
+For example, ‘Profile’ and ‘Sign out’.

 ## Research on this component